How does Express Entry Program (EE) work?

+How do I know whether you qualify for Express Entry?
 Skilled workers are selected based on their abilities and capability to add to Canada’s economy.
-The economic immigration programs are managed via the Express Entry System
+The economic immigration programs are managed via the Express Entry Program.

-As an online system, Express Entry manages applications of skilled workers for permanent residency.
-Two important terms you need to know before you can compare are the
+As an online system, Express Entry program manages applications of skilled workers for permanent residency.
+Two important terms you need to know before you can compare are:

 a.National Occupation Classification (NOC) code: The NOC is a list of all the occupations in the Canadian labour market.
 It describes each task according to skill type and skill level.
 For migration purposes, these are the main groups: